gbmhunter/blog/content/pages/electronics/projects/luxcity-uv-tonic-control-system/_index.md

-{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/structure-half-up-in-air.jpg" caption="The tensioned cable structure being hoisted into the air by the crane." caption-position="bottom" width="600px" >}}
+{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/structure-half-up-in-air.jpg" caption="The tensioned cable structure being hoisted into the air by the crane."  width="600px" >}}